alakajam-team/alakajam/articles/faq.md

 ## <a name="feedback"></a>How is the Feedback Score calculated?

 Alakajam's Feedback Score uses a secret recipe transmitted from father to son since 50 generations!
-Its details are kept vague on purpose, you might want to know that:
+Its details are kept vague on purpose, but you might want to know that:

 * Both ratings & comments make you gain points
 * Unranked entries are worth **as much points** as Solo/Team ones, despite the lack of ratings.